loda-lang/loda-programs/programs/README.md

 * [A319451](oeis/A319451.asm): Numbers that are congruent to {0, 3, 6} mod 12; a(n) = 3*floor(4*n/3).
 * [A319452](oeis/A319452.asm): Numbers that are congruent to {0, 3, 6, 10} mod 12.
 * [A319572](oeis/A319572.asm): The x coordinates of the stripe enumeration of N X N where N = {0, 1, 2, ...}.
+* [A320226](oeis/A320226.asm): Number of integer partitions of n whose non-1 parts are all equal.
 * [A320259](oeis/A320259.asm): Terms that are on the y-axis of the square spiral built with 2*k, 2*k+1, 2*k+1 for k >= 0.
 * [A320281](oeis/A320281.asm): Terms that are on the positive x-axis of the square spiral built with 2*k, 2*k+1, 2*k+1 for k >= 0.
 * [A320661](oeis/A320661.asm): a(n) = 2^(n+3) - 6*n - 7.